-Sleep, Science, and Wellbeing: A Philips Illustration Project
+Sleep, Science, and Wellbeing: lllustration for Philips Sleep

-Sleep, Science, and Wellbeing: A Philips Illustration Project
+Sleep, Science, and Wellbeing: lllustration for Philips Sleep

-Sleep, Science, and Wellbeing: A Philips Illustration Project
+Sleep, Science, and Wellbeing: lllustration for Philips Sleep

-Sleep is more than a biological need—it's a deeply personal and restorative experience.
-When I set out to create an illustration for a blog about Philips Sleep, I wanted to capture not just the act of sleeping, but the feeling of serenity, science, and self-care that surrounds it.
+When I set out to create an illustration for a campaign commissioned by Philips Sleep, I wanted to capture not just the act of sleeping, but the feeling of serenity, science, and self-care that surrounds it.

 Calm meets Innovation

 From the beginning, I knew this piece needed to evoke stillness and calm, while nodding to the Philips brand using its blue signature color which signifies health.
-I imagined a solitary figure—peaceful, cocooned in comfort, immersed in a palette of cool blues that mirrored both nighttime tranquility and clinical precision.
+I sketched a solitary figure; peaceful, cocooned in comfort, immersed in a palette of cool blues that mirrored both nighttime tranquility and clinical precision.

 A woman asleep, nestled softly against a pillow.
 She’s calm, safe, and undisturbed—a visual metaphor for what Philips aims to provide through its innovations in sleep care.